-- 18. Within the company supply chain, the Director of Livestock Procurement is responsible for modern slavery ethics. - 19.
-Dunbia (UK) has deemed this supply chain to be low risk regarding modern slavery, as it primarily consists of SME's / family-owned farms mainly employing family members. - 20.
-Dunbia (UK) are working with industry organisations, such as the Red Tractor Assurance Scheme, to monitor and manage the risk of modern slavery and to take action if and where appropriate. - 21.
+Within the company supply chain, the Director of Livestock Procurement is responsible for modern slavery ethics.

+Dunbia (UK) has deemed this supply chain to be low risk regarding modern slavery, as it primarily consists of SME's / family-owned farms mainly employing family members.

+Dunbia (UK) are working with industry organisations, such as the Red Tractor Assurance Scheme, to monitor and manage the risk of modern slavery and to take action if and where appropriate.

 The Dunbia (UK) Livestock Procurement team regularly visit farms, building strong relationships with local farming communities.

-5.2 Material supplies
+Material Supplies

-- 22. A cross functional team, comprised of group Strategic Procurement and Auditory compliance, is responsible for assessing and mitigating the risks of modern slavery in the procurement of non livestock products. - 23.
+A cross functional team, comprised of Group Strategic Procurement and Auditory Compliance, is responsible for assessing and mitigating the risks of modern slavery in the procurement of non livestock products.

 Material supplies represent a significant proportion of annual spend at Dunbia (UK) and several key suppliers play a critical role in supplying packaging products that carry product to customers, to retail shelves, and ultimately to the end consumer.
-The company has assessed these key suppliers as being of critical importance to the Dunbia (UK) supply chain and brand. - 24.
+The company has assessed these key suppliers as being of critical importance to the Dunbia (UK) supply chain and brand.

 To accelerate change, Dunbia (UK) has taken an approach to risk assess its entire supply chain.
-All high-risk suppliers identified are prequalified and complete a technical based Self-Assessment Questionnaire (SAQ).
-New high risk and reassessed existing suppliers to the Group undergo a prequalification process and the request will be made for suppliers to become registered members of Sedex, thus linking with Dunbia (UK). - 25.
+All highrisk suppliers identified are prequalified and complete a technical based Self-Assessment Questionnaire (SAQ).
+New high risk and reassessed existing suppliers to the

+Group undergo a prequalification process and the request will be made for suppliers to become registered members of Sedex, thus linking with Dunbia (UK).

 Dunbia (UK) has identified that having longer term supply contracts increases supplier trust and transparency.

-5.3 Ingredients
+Ingredients

-26. The Dunbia (UK) use of food ingredients is very small as a percentage of products manufactured.
-The supply base consists of UK, Ireland and European based ingredient manufacturers, primarily for greater visibility.
+The Dunbia (UK) use of food ingredients is very small as a percentage of products manufactured and the supply base consists of UK, Ireland and European based ingredient manufacturers, primarily for greater visibility.
 However, the company recognises that given the nature of the supply chain in the upstream sourcing of commodity ingredient components that this supply chain is both complex and truly global, involving countries where modern day slavery is a higher risk than it is in the UK.
-Dunbia (UK) is a member of FNET and key members of the Strategic Procurement team have been engaged in understanding the extensive nature of the supply chain to increase their knowledge and engagement in this area.
+Dunbia (UK) is a member of the Food Network for Ethical Trade and key members of the Strategic Procurement team have been engaged in understanding the extensive nature of the supply chain to increase their knowledge and engagement in this area.